 The NIH researchers found that eight weeks of DASH eating resulted in reductions in blood pressure in all groups of men and women studied.
 Even those with normal blood pressure (systolic pressure less than 120) had a small drop.

-The biggest reductions in blood pressure were observed in the individuals who were hypertensive (systolic pressure greater than 140), “emphasizing the fact that diet is a major factor in determining blood pressure in most hypertensive patients,” notes Dr. James Barnard, UCLA scientist and author of 200+ studies on the link between lifestyle and diseases like hypertension.
+The biggest reductions in blood pressure were observed in the individuals who were hypertensive (systolic pressure greater than 140), “emphasizing the fact that diet is a major factor in determining blood pressure in most hypertensive patients,” notes Dr. James Barnard, UCLA scientist and author of 200+ studies on the link between lifestyle and cardiovascular diseases like hypertension.